Dear Friends and Family:

-Our mission is to do our share to alleviate the unimaginable human suffering caused by extreme poverty and hunger in the developing world where over 75% of the population lives on less than two dollars ($2.00) a day and more than 69 million children do not have schools to attend, by building primary schools for children in rural Cambodia and Uganda and emphasizing the importance of educating girls at risk for human trafficking.
+Our mission is to do our share to alleviate the unimaginable human suffering caused by extreme poverty and hunger in the developing world where over 75% of the population lives on less than two dollars ($2.00) a day and more than 69 million children do not have schools to attend, by building primary schools for children in rural Cambodia, Uganda, and Vietnam while emphasizing the importance of educating girls at risk for human trafficking.

 As we built our first three primary schools, and gained practical field experiences, we became acutely aware that girls were being denied the opportunity to study.
 Less than one in nine girls who entered first grade continued to the seventh grade compared to one in three boys.
 While we were able to remove obvious gender inequalities such as building separate boys’ and girls’ toilet facilities and providing sanitary napkins for girls, cultural practices hindered the girls.
 For example in rural Uganda, tribal preferences favor educating boys.
 Parents argued that even though admission to school is free, education is not free.
 If girls go to school, they cannot work in the fields.
 Parents often force their daughters to marry at the ages of eleven or twelve, but certainly not much later than thirteen.
 It became clear.
 We needed to confront these additional issues methodically.